elastic/logstash-docs-md/docs/lsr/plugins-inputs-elasticsearch.md

 The list of cipher suites to use, listed by priorities.
 Supported cipher suites vary depending on the Java and protocol versions.

 ### `ssl_enabled` [plugins-inputs-elasticsearch-ssl_enabled]

 * Value type is [boolean](value-types.md#boolean)
 * There is no default value for this setting.

 Enable SSL/TLS secured communication to Elasticsearch cluster.
 Leaving this unspecified will use whatever scheme is specified in the URLs listed in [`hosts`](plugins-inputs-elasticsearch.md#plugins-inputs-elasticsearch-hosts) or extracted from the [`cloud_id`](plugins-inputs-elasticsearch.md#plugins-inputs-elasticsearch-cloud_id).
 If no explicit protocol is specified plain HTTP will be used.

-When not explicitly set, SSL will be automatically enabled if any of the specified hosts use HTTPS.

 ### `ssl_key` [plugins-inputs-elasticsearch-ssl_key]